JorgeMariles/Punto-de-v/README.md

 # Punto-de-v
-This program is a selling point developed for my mohters business.
+This program is a selling point developed for my mothers business.

-ALL CODE IS SOCIALIST